influxdata/docs-v2/content/v2.0/reference/annotated-csv.md

 {{< /code-tabs-wrapper >}}

 #### Columns
 In addition to the data columns, a table may include the following columns:

 - **Annotation column**: Only used in annotation rows.
 Always the first column.
 Displays the name of an annotation.
 Value can be empty or a supported [annotation](#annotations).
-You'll notice a space for this column for the entire length of the table, so rows appears to start with `,`.
+You'll notice a space for this column for the entire length of the table, so rows appear to start with `,`.

 - **Result column**: Contains the name of the result specified by the query.